Before you go wallet hunting, there are several things that you should consider:

 In the Chrome extension, after accepting the end user license agreement you can create your new wallet:

-Choose Custom so that you can select which tokens you’d like to use it for, set up a security PIN, and back up your wallet:
+Choose Custom so that you can select which tokens you’d like to use it for, set up a security PIN, and back up your wallet:3

 I chose BTC, ETH, and ZEC for the crypto tokens that I’d wish to manage with this wallet.
-For currencies which I want to be displayed, I chose USD and GBP.
+For currencies that I want to be displayed, I chose USD and GBP.

 Setting Up a Backup Phrase